New Jersey (NJ) lease form

 Revun generates a New Jersey-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
-Governing statute: New Jersey Truth in Renting Act, N.J.S.A.
-46:8-43 through 50; Anti-Eviction Act, N.J.S.A.
-2A:18-61.1.
+Governing statute: NJSA 46:8 (Landlord-Tenant Relations) and NJSA 46:8-43 through 50 (Truth in Renting Act).
 Confirm current requirements or consult an attorney before finalizing a lease.

 New Jersey lease FAQ

-Generally no. The Anti-Eviction Act (N.J.S.A.
-2A:18-61.1) requires landlords to have one of the statute's enumerated good-cause grounds to terminate or decline to renew a residential tenancy, which is why any at-will non-renewal clause in a New Jersey lease is unenforceable.
+Generally no. The Anti-Eviction Act (NJSA 2A:18-61.1) requires landlords to have one of the enumerated legal grounds to remove a residential tenant.